mostmand/Cloneable/README.md

 You can add clone method to a class by making it partial and adding the attribute `Cloneable` on top of it.
 An example is provided in Cloneable.Sample project.

-Now it is only available in C# 9 which is in preview.
-So you should use VisualStudio preview with dotnet 5 preview installed.
+Source generators are introduced in dotnet 5.0.
+So make sure to have Visual Studio 16.8 or dotnet 5.0 sdk installed.